Siddhant1419/Python-Dictionary/README.md

 Just uploaded a Python made English Dictionary.

-You can fetch a word and it's meaning using this.
+You can fetch a word and its meaning using this.